 The Washington Department of Fish and Wildlife expects to conduct an emerging commercial fishery season for beach seines, purse seines, and pound nets on the lower Columbia River in fall 2024.
 Applications for the fishery are limited to existing Columbia River commercial license holders.
-Application materials will be posted on the commercial licensing webpage when available.
-There will be no emerging commercial fishery season in 2023.
+Application materials are now available at our commercial licensing webpage.

 The Columbia River has a long history of commercial fishing, an activity that continues today and provides thousands of Washington residents with fresh, locally caught seafood while supporting the economic well-being of communities along the river.